-Effective for taxable years beginning after December 31, 2017, the Tax Cuts and Jobs Act generally allows individuals and certain non-corporate entities, such as partnerships, a deduction for 20% of qualified REIT dividends.
-Related regulations allow a regulated investment company to pass the character of its qualified REIT dividends through to its shareholders provided certain holding period requirements are met.
+Effective for taxable years beginning after December 31, 2017, and before January 1, 2026, the Internal Revenue Code of 1986 (the "Code") generally allows individuals and certain non-corporate entities, such as partnerships, a deduction for 20% of qualified REIT dividends.
+Related regulations allow a regulated investment company under Subchapter M of the Code to pass the character of its qualified REIT dividends through to its shareholders, provided certain holding period requirements are met.